 Acquisition of Traffic Signs NZ Limited

 A further enhancement to the suite of contracting services on offer was the acquisition of Traffic Signs NZ Limited (TSNZ) in September 2012.
-This purchase included TSNZ’s current signs installation business located in Hamilton, which has now become the CRTS Hamilton branch.
+This purchase included TSNZ’s current signs installation business located in Mt.
+Maunganui.

 Offering Road Barrier Systems

-Recent additional attributes and resources has meant CRTS is now able to offer a supply and installation of road barrier systems e.g. guard rail and/or wire rope, with a specialised mix of capabilities available from the “one organisation”.
+Additional attributes and resources has meant CRTS was able to offer the new supply and installation of road barrier program e.g. guard rail and/or wire rope with a specialised mix of capabilities available from the “one organisation”.
 CRTS was also able to expand the Traffic Signs New Zealand enterprise and opened a new branch in Christchurch to supply to South Island customers.